vnykmshr/lobster/CONTRIBUTING.md

 - Release notes for significant contributions
 - GitHub contributors page

-Thank you for making WebStress better! 🚀
+Thank you for making Lobster better! 🚀